HANprojectsENG/MicroPlateImager/README.md

+1. Run system
 Run the program with the command "make run"

+2. Run and display Doxygen documentation
+Make sure doxygen is installed using sudo apt-get install doxygen.

+Make sure chromium-browser is installed using sudo apt-get install chromium-browser.

-Generate and open Doxygen documentation with the command "make docs && make open-docs".
-Make sure chromium-browser is installed.
+Run and open the documentation with the command "make docs && make open-docs".

 Delete generated documentation with the command "make clean-docs"